πŸ† WINNER · NYAS Junior Academy 2026

 R

-Voice biomarker engine compiled to WebAssembly via wasm-pack.
-Runs inside the Worker for edge-speed signal processing.
+Lightweight biomarker engine compiled to WebAssembly via wasm-pack, runs inside the Cloudflare Worker for ~50 ms edge-speed signal processing.
+Used as fallback when the Python engine is unreachable.

 AI